 As the catheter reaches the bladder, urinary waste will drain into the catheter’s drainage bag.
 When urine flow has halted, extract the inserted catheter.
-It is important for the amount of urine drained into the bag be measured and recorded.
-Dispose of the urine collected and sanitize both the catheter and the container that collected the drained urine with regular soap and boiling water right after use for proper storage
+It is important for the amount of urine drained into the bag to be measured and recorded.
+Dispose of the urine collected and sanitize both the catheter and the container that collected the drained urine with regular soap and boiling water right after use for proper storage.

 Pay attention to the first 6 inches of insertion because the urethral sphincter (the sphincter that controls the expelling of urine from the bladder) may resist further insertion.
 If this is the case, breathe easy and deeply to continue insertion.
 When urine flow has ceased, slowly remove the catheter.
-Measure and record the amount of urine in drained and then empty the collection bag.
+Measure and record the amount of urine drained and then empty the collection bag.
 Clean the catheter and urine receptacle device with soap and hot water immediately thereafter.
 Rinse the supplies and air dry for storage in a clean and dry place.

-Your doctor might require a log of your daily liquid intake and output so as to keep an eye on normal renal and bladder functions.
+Your doctor might require a log of your daily liquid intake and output, so as to keep an eye on normal renal and bladder functions.
 Intake includes something you drink, like water, juice, soda, tea, alcoholic beverages, and coffee.
 Usually, it is recommended to drink 8 – 10 cups of fluid, ideally water, per day.